AdguardTeam/AdguardKnowledgeBase/pages/04.macos/03.features/docs.en.md

 ## Privacy Protection

 The Privacy protection module protects you and your personal info from being tracked by online statistics gathering resources.
-To enable or disable Ad Blocker, click on the Adguard icon in the macOS ribbon and slide the Ad Blocker switch left or right in the window that opens.
+To enable or disable Ad Blocker, click on the AdGuard icon in the macOS ribbon and slide the Ad Blocker switch left or right in the window that opens.

 ## Extensions

-Adguard utilizes several browser extensions of its own to broaden its functionality.
+AdGuard utilizes several browser extensions of its own to broaden its functionality.

-**Adguard Assistant**
+**AdGuard Assistant**

 Allows quick and easy filtering control right in your browser.

-**Adguard Popup Blocker**
+**AdGuard Popup Blocker**

 Blocks popup ads on web pages.